mph-/lcapy/doc/advanced.rst

    :width: 8cm

-A transformer with a common ground for the primary and seconday can be represented by a tee-model without having to use a coupling `K` component.
+A transformer with a common ground for the primary and secondary can be represented by a tee-model without having to use a coupling `K` component.
 In this case, the voltages can be expressed in terms of the currents using: